data-apis/array-api/spec/API_specification/function_and_method_signatures.md

         description
 ```

-Method signatures will follow the same conventions and, modulo the addition of
+Method signatures will follow the same conventions modulo the addition of
 `self`.